cloudsigma/cloudsigma-docs/general.rst

 Given a server running the CloudSigma API it will be available on the following base URL e.g.::

    https://{loc}.cloudsigma.com/api/2.0/

 Where {loc} is a subdomain for a specific location.
-In the rest of the documentation the URL's will be given relative to that base.
+In the rest of the documentation the URLs will be given relative to that base.

 Currently the following CloudSigma location endpoints are available: